radzionc/increaser/prompts/context.md

 ## Vision

 The Vision tool allows users to define what their perfect life looks like.
-It consists of a list of "vision attributes," each serving as a description of a perfect life.
+It consists of a list of "life aspirations," each serving as a description of a perfect life.

 The vision page in the app has two Subpages: "Board", and "Explore".

-On the "Board" subpage, users can see all vision attributes displayed as a gallery of images.
-By hovering over an image, users can see the attribute's name and emoji.
-Users can click on an image to view the full description of the vision attribute, edit it, or delete it.
+On the "Board" subpage, users can see all life aspirations displayed as a gallery of images.
+By hovering over an image, users can see the aspiration's name and emoji.
+Users can click on an image to view the full description of the life aspiration, edit it, or delete it.

-A vision attribute has:
+A life aspiration has:

 - A name: e.g., "Happy marriage"
 - An image: uploaded by the user
-- An emoji: to represent the attribute
+- An emoji: to represent the aspiration
 - A description: e.g., "I have a loving partner who supports me in everything I do."

-The "Explore" subpage contains a list of suggested vision attributes to give users ideas for their vision board and help them define their perfect life.
-The user can add a suggested vision attribute to their vision board.
+The "Explore" subpage contains a list of suggested aspirations to give users ideas for their vision board and help them define their perfect life.
+The user can add a suggested life aspiration to their vision board.

 ## Focus